The Best Way to Clean Carpet

 While vacuuming, take your time and use overlapping strokes.
 "We train our people to count slowly to three during each forward and backward stroke, to make sure they give the vacuum time to do its work," Christian says.

 Match Your Vacuum to Your Needs

 "Price and beauty are not good indicators of performance when it comes to vacuums.
 Pick based on functions rather than price tag," says Moxie Girl Household Assistants founder and Domestic CEO podcast host Amanda Thomas.
 Have shedding pets, for example?
 Choose a vacuum with a hose and multiple attachments.
 Stairs?
 Go light, or find one with a removable stair-cleaning attachment.
 "I bought my home vacuum five years ago for less than $40.
 It does what we need it to, so there was no need to pay hundreds," Thomas says.

-Consider having your carpet professionally cleaned once or twice a year.
-Rental machines that require special solutions can leave dirt-attracting residue.
-Use a reputable professional service instead.
+You've stayed on top of vacuuming, but the time has come to step it up and seek out the best carpet cleaner for regaining that like-new look.
+One of the best carpet cleaning solutions is to have your carpet professionally cleaned once or twice a year.
+Seek out a reputable professional carpet cleaner to do this time-intensive and tedious chore.
 Keep in mind, too, that neglecting to have your carpets regularly cleaned by a certified pro may void any warranty.